 During 2019, the Company entered into two agreements under which the Company is to perform manufacturing services for Zai Lab's clinical needs of margetuximab and MGD013 (Zai Lab Clinical Supply Agreements).
 The Company evaluated the agreements under ASC 606 and determined that they should be accounted for as a single contract and identified two performance obligations within that contract: to perform services related to manufacturing the clinical supply of each of margetuximab and MGD013.
 The transaction price is based on the costs incurred to manufacture drug product and drug substance, and is recognized over time as the services are provided, as the performance by the Company does not create an asset with an alternative use and the Company has an enforceable right to payment for the performance completed to date.
-During the three months ended March 31, 2020, the Company recognized revenue of \$1.0 million related to the Zai Lab Clinical Supply Agreements.
+During the three and six months ended June 30, 2020, the Company recognized revenue of \$0.3 million and \$1.3 million, respectively, related to the Zai Lab Clinical Supply Agreements.
+No such revenue was recognized during the three and six months ended June 30, 2019.